-The Connector allows the school to communicate with parents and students via connector messages.
-Important notifications and information is disseminated to all families using this system.
+CIM allows the school to communicate with parents and students via online messages.
+Important notifications and updates are disseminated to all families using this system.
 Please make sure to keep your contact information updated with the school office to ensure timely delivery of important news and events.
-The Connector displays student classes, progress, grades, grade history, and time on task.
-The Connector is updated in real time so students, parents/guardians, teachers, and administrators/staff have the most up to date information.
-All students/parents are required to utilize the Connector to communicate with school staff and to monitor progress.
+CIM displays student classes, progress, grades, grade history, and time on task.
+CIM is updated in real time so students, parents/guardians, teachers, and administrators/staff have the most up to date information.
+All students/parents are required to utilize CIM to communicate with school staff and to monitor progress.

-The School Course Completion Policy
+Valley Preparatory Academy Course Completion Policy

-- Students are required to attend school daily. - Classes must be completed in the term they are assigned. - Students and Parents/Guardians must check the CONNECTOR daily to check progress and messages.
+- Students are required to attend school daily. - Classes must be completed in the term they are assigned. - Students and Parents/Guardians must check CIM daily to check progress and messages.